dafny-lang/rfcs/0003-for-each.md

   * Every boolean expression defines an ordered enumeration of free variable bindings that satisfy it.
 This enumeration may include duplicate bindings, and the ordering is significant.
   * The most common base case is an expression of the form `x in C`, where `C` is an expression with a sequence, multiset, or (i)set type.
 These expressions produce enumerations that bind only `x` to each value in the collection.
     * For sequences, the ordering is the obvious ordering of values in the sequence.
-    * For multisets or (i)sets, the exact ordering is deterministic but unspecified.
+    * For (i)sets or multisets, the exact ordering is deterministic but unspecified.
     * Potentially-infinite sets are only allowed if they are enumerable.
     * If `x` is not a variable, then the enumeration produces an empty set of bindings once for each time the LHS appears in the RHS collection.
   * For an expression of the form `A && B`, the enumeration includes all bindings that satisfy both `A` and `B`.
-The enumeration ordering is defined by ordering first by `A`'s ordering and then by `B`'s.
+The enumeration ordering is defined by ordering first by `A`'s ordering and then by `B`'s, and the multiplicities of bindings is multiplied.
 See below for the pseudocode that calculates this enumeration.
     * This means that the `&&` operation is not fully symmetrical, but this is already true as verification considers it to be "short-circuiting":
       `b != 0 && a/b > 1` is valid but `a/b > 1 && b != 0` is not.
     * This definition is chosen such that the multiplicities of results from `A && B` is the same as `B && A`, even if the ordering is not the same.